Razor Wire

 Though if you were going to do that Id suggest maybe going back to the VDT lol.

-prophet of doom likes this.
+A prophet of doom le gusta esto.

 4. Barrogh